Anopheles: Eradication

-Currently, there are proposals to eradicate Anopheles gambiae, the main vector for malaria, with a CRISPR-Cas9 gene drive system.
-This system aims to eradicate the species through introducing a gene that would cause female sterility, thus causing the gene to be unable to replicate.
-It has been demonstrated in a study by Kyrou et al that such a gene drive system can suppress an entire caged An. gambiae population through targeting and deleting the dsx gene, which is vital for female fertility.
-By utilizing the conservation tendencies of selfish genes, Kyrou et al demonstrated full suppression of the population within 7–11 generations, typically less than a year.
-Of course, this has raised concerns with both the efficiency of a gene drive system as well as the ethical and ecological impact of such an eradication program.
+In 2016, a CRISPR-Cas9 gene drive system was proposed to eradicate Anopheles gambiae, by deleting the dsx gene, causing female sterility.
+Such a gene drive system has been shown to suppress an entire caged A. gambiae population within 7–11 generations, typically less than a year.
+This has raised concerns with both the efficiency of a gene drive system as well as the ethical and ecological impact of such an eradication program.
 Therefore, there have been efforts to use the gene drive system to more efficiently introduce genes of Plasmodium resistance into the species, such as targeting and knocking out the FREP1 gene in Anopheles gambiae.
-Such systems may generate less ecological impact, as the species are not removed from the ecosystem, though concerns regarding efficiency still linger.

-Researchers in Burkina Faso have created a strain of the fungus metarhizium pinghaense genetically engineered to produce the venom of an Australian funnel-web spider; exposure to the fungus caused populations of Anopheles mosquitoes to crash by 99% in a controlled trial.
+Researchers in Burkina Faso have created a strain of the fungus Metarhizium pinghaense that is genetically engineered to produce the venom of an Australian funnel-web spider; exposure to the fungus caused populations of Anopheles to crash by 99% in a controlled trial.